manuelesimi/DispatcherSuite/CONFIGURATION.md

     topics: list of comma-separated topics
 ```
 Where:
-* bootstrap-servers: the contact point for the kafka server
+* _bootstrap-servers_ is the list of kafka brokers to connect to (see [Apache Kafka instructions](APACHE_KAFKA.md))
-* group-id: the dispatcher will register to the kafka server with this identifier
+* _group-id_ is the identifier used by the dispatcher to register to the kafka server
-* enable-auto-commit: automatically acknowledge the kafka server that a message has been received
+* _enable-auto-commit_: automatically acknowledge the kafka server that a message has been received
-* topics: the list of topics the dispatcher will register for notifications
+* _topics_ is the list of topics the dispatcher will register for notifications

 ## Section: server
+This section defines the endpoint for the dispatcher.

 ```yml
 server:
   port: 8080
   servlet:
     context-path: /dispatcher
 ```
+Where:

-* port: the port where the application can be reached
+* _port_ is the port of the embedded Tomcat server where the application can be reached
-* context-path: the context path
+* _context-path_ is the context path of the webapp

 The dispatcher is reached at _http://hostname:8080/dispatcher_

 ## Section: dispatcher
+This section configures the behavior of the dispatcher as consumer of messages from Kafka.
+When acting as producer of messages the dispatcher does not need any specific configuration.

+What we configure here are basically the actions we want the dispatcher performs upon receiving a message from the topics of interest (see kakfka section).

+For each topic (defined at the first level) we configure a list of triggers (something that the dispatcher will launch) and an optional reply message to send back to kafka if the trigger has successfully started.
+The format of the reply message is the same of query parameters in a URL (param=value&param=value...).

 ```yaml
 dispatcher:
   topics: